Programme

 Madiana Asseraf

-Head of Corporate Development & Strategic Initiatives at the European Broadcasting Union (EBU)
+Head of Corporate Development & Strategic Initiatives with the European Broadcasting Union

 Stefan Kollinger